zsmb13/MSSQL/exercise1.md

 ### Commit and push your work

-If you do not have a favorit git tool, execute the following commands in a console window in the same directory where your files are.
+If you do not have a favorite git tool, execute the following commands in a console window in the same directory where your files are.

 ```bash
 git add -A